Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Yosemite National Park, CA**

 One of the most beautiful places in the U.S. Half Dome, El Capitan, and waterfalls galore.
-A highlight of the trip.
+Tioga Pass should be open, but make sure to check anyway.
+RVs should be cautious of narrow roads.

 **Drive Time to Death Valley: ~6 hours**

 ## **Death Valley, CA**

 Surreal landscapes and the lowest point in North America.
 Not much to _do_, but it’s worth a short visit just for the extremes.
+Be prepared for extreme heat; RVs can overheat.

 **Drive Time to Las Vegas: ~2.5 hours**

 ## **Las Vegas, NV**

 End the trip with a bang.
 Casinos, clubs, and shows.
 Also worth considering as a place to buy a house together—Nevada’s tax benefits, relatively affordable housing, world-class airport, and year-round entertainment make it an appealing base for a group investment.

+**Optional Stop: Hoover Dam (~45 minutes from Las Vegas)** A marvel of engineering, Hoover Dam offers impressive views and a glimpse into the infrastructure that powers much of the Southwest.
+Worth a quick stop for photos and a short tour if time allows.

 This route balances scenic drives, adventure, and city fun.